BaseMax/FitnessTrackerGraphQLTS/README.md

 ### Queries:

 - `getUserProfile`: Get the details of the authenticated user's profile.
 - `getUserWorkoutHistory`: Get the workout history of the authenticated user.
 - `getWorkoutRoutine`: Get details of a specific workout routine by ID.
 - `getAllWorkoutRoutines`: Get a list of all workout routines available in the system.
 - `getFitnessGoals`: Get the fitness goals of the authenticated user.
 - `getStatistics`: Get statistics and insights on the user's fitness activities and progress.
 - `getFriends`: Get a list of the user's friends.
+- `getFollowersList`: Get a list of the user followers.
+- `getFollowingsList`: Get a list of the user followings.
 - `getPopularWorkouts`: Get a list of popular workouts based on the number of likes and comments.
 - `getRecommendedWorkoutRoutines`: Get workout routines recommended for the user based on their fitness goals and preferences.
 - `getLeaderboard`: Get a leaderboard of top users based on various fitness achievements (e.g., total workout time, weight lifted, etc.).
 - `getExerciseDetails`: Get details of a specific exercise by ID.
 - `getExerciseByName`: Get details of an exercise by its name.
 - `getWorkoutDetails`: Get details of a specific workout by ID.
 - `getWorkoutsByDate`: Get a list of workouts logged by the user on a specific date.
 - `getWorkoutsByExercise`: Get a list of workouts that include a specific exercise.
 - `getWorkoutsByRoutine`: Get a list of workouts performed as part of a specific routine.
 - `getFriendsWorkoutHistory`: Get the workout history of the user's friends.
+- `getAllFeedbacks`:  Get all feedbacks, require admin role.
 - `getWorkoutRecommendations`: Get workout recommendations based on the user's fitness goals and preferences.
 - `getExerciseCategories`: Get a list of exercise categories for better organization.

 ### Mutations

-- `signUp`: Register a new user.
+- `register`: Register a new user.
 - `logIn`: Log in an existing user.
 - `logOut`: Log out the authenticated user.
 - `updateProfile`: Update the user's profile details.
 - `createWorkoutRoutine`: Create a new workout routine.
 - `updateWorkoutRoutine`: Update an existing workout routine.
 - `deleteWorkoutRoutine`: Delete a workout routine.
 - `logWorkout`: Log a workout session with exercise details (sets, reps, weights).
 - `setFitnessGoals`: Set fitness goals for the authenticated user.